aalcara/42_Born2beroot/README.md

 ```bash
 sudo hostname <new_name>
 ```
-Nest edit `/etc/hostname` file, changing the old name for the new name:
+Then edit `/etc/hostname` file, changing the old name for the new name:
 ```bash
 sudo nano /etc/hostname
 ```